 - Rating Scale: Very Good to Very Poor

-These sample questions will help you to distinguish the current satisfaction level of your employees.
+These effective sample employee engagement survey questions will help you to distinguish the current employee satisfaction level.
 You’ll notice the questions cover several of the key engagement themes mentioned above.

 Every organisation will have its own needs when it comes to assessing employee engagement.
 To expedite the process, we’ve created a survey template and outlined the steps to take to get your employee engagement survey up and running.